-The first peanut stew I tasted in my life was in Nigeria, and it was terrible!
+I first tasted a version of Nigerian peanut stew when I was little in Lagos, Nigeria and it was terrible!
 It was really bad guys, I can’t lie.
-After that first time, it was years till I tried peanut stew again.
+After that first time, it was years till I tried this Nigerian peanut stew again.
 Let me tell you the story…

 As most Yummy Medley readers may have already picked up, I do not eat eggs!
 I have attempted to try them sometime in the past, but it came back up each time, and I have since developed a stronger aversion to them.
 My husband on the other hand eats eggs, and since we have been married, I have only cooked eggs for him once or twice, with this recipe being the third time.
 He is extremely lucky to have a wife that loves to cook, so he doesn’t complain at all or miss eggs (his words, not mine).
 Whenever he has an egg craving (which is usually never), he would either make it himself (since I have prohibited almost all my kitchen equipment from touching eggs he usually never tries), or he gets his fix outside.
 So why did I make scotch eggs…?
 Well, it is a combination of things, but everyone (including two of my sisters, my husband) that tried it loved it, so it was a success.
 So in this recipe, I will share with egg lovers and haters (like me) how to make the perfect cute little scotch egg, no egg tasting required!

 It is almost father’s day here in the U.S., and as a daddy’s girl that loves to cook, I try to make a variety of dishes that I know my dad would love.
 Recently, I have started to include some of my husband’s favorite dishes in my father’s day spread, and he has slightly different food preferences from my dad.
 This year, one of the dishes on my father’s day spread is this delicious Cameroonian dish called Poulet DG.
 I decided to share this recipe as it combines favorites of my dad and husband in one dish, and I knew they will both enjoy it.